Offshore companies in Panama for international

 SERVICES > START A BUSINESS > BUSINESS INTERNATIONAL

-Copy of the passports of the shareholders and directors of the company (minimum of one shareholder and three directors).
+Copy of the passports of the shareholders and directors of the company —in general terms, at least one shareholder and three directors—.
 Passports must be valid, and directors must be of legal age.

 Home addresses of shareholders and directors.